aetheric-oss/se-services/docs/conops.md

 Urban drone delivery operations, which will cooperate with VTOL aircraft on the same network, will enable new logistics and last-mile transport businesses.

-### Municipal Budget
+### 7.3.2 Municipal Budget

 The cost to establish a new transit route with VTOLs is significantly lower than traditional transit.
 Already touched on in "Environmental Impacts" is the low cost of building and maintaining new VTOL network routes - specifically, the cost of a vertiport.

 New routes to isolated locations can be established the moment that a vertipad is established.
 No tramways, rails, roads, tunnels, bridges, or highways need to be built.
 This holds when extending the definition of "isolated" to automobile-only areas where public transit is not located within 30 minutes of walking.
 No dedicated vehicles, timetables, or staff need to be planned by the city, unlike a bus system.
 A vertiport added to the system is simply one more place an individual can choose to travel on-demand.
 This also means less deadhead (no passenger) operation than buses; routes are only active when there are passengers to fly them.

-### Your Budget
+### 7.3.3 Your Budget

 An affordable point-to-point transit alternative stands to benefit everyone.
 Take for example [the average U.S. citizen, who spends more than half their income on housing and transportation](https://www.transportation.gov/mission/health/housing-and-transportation-affordability#transportationandhealthconnection).
-This is a statistic felt even more keenly by low-income communities, and is due in large part to the cost of car ownership.
+This is a statistic felt even more keenly by low-income communities and is due in large part to the cost of car ownership.

 The average car owner sees a large portion of their budget going to petrol, insurance, maintenance, repairs, registration fees, and payments toward the cost of purchase.
 This grows worse for the impoverished when auto loans are involved.
 Given that [interest rates are inversely related to credit score](https://www.experian.com/blogs/ask-experian/auto-loan-rates-by-credit-score/), and [low credit scores are strongly linked to low income](https://www.federalreserve.gov/econres/notes/feds-notes/are-income-and-credit-scores-highly-correlated-20180813.html), it becomes clear that car ownership is especially taxing on low-income individuals (if they manage to secure a loan at all).

 To make issues worse, car ownership is necessary for many individuals to hold a job.
 Consider this [statement by the San Diego Workforce Partnership](https://workforce.org/news/transportation-equity-is-about-workforce-equity-too/):
 > Because of the considerable milage and layout of [San Diego County], only 1% of jobs are accessible within 30 minutes by transit and just 8% are accessible in 60 minutes.
 That means that the 78% of MTS riders who do not have an available car also do not have access to more than 90% of jobs in San Diego.
 This divide has created economic inequality for many neighborhoods and hampers the ability for low-income communities to create generational wealth.

 An affordable, safe, fast, and point-to-point transport system with low infrastructure costs is a strong contender for commuting, especially to new areas not yet covered by public transit.
-It has the potential to save commuters from substantial automobile costs, which would drastically improve the quality of life for many.
+It has the potential to save commuters from substantial automobile costs, which would drastically improve quality of life for many.

-### Stronger Connections with Suburban and Rural Regions
+### 7.3.4 Stronger Connections with Suburban and Rural Regions

 Consider the example of Native American reservations, which often experience [geographical isolation and reduced access to economic opportunities](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6699168/).
 An on-demand aerial transport solution, to which geographical barriers are largely a non-issue, has the potential to strengthen ties with these regions by increasing access and cutting commute time for all passengers involved.

-### Expansion of Academic Fields
+### 7.3.5 Expansion of Academic Fields

 A new method of transportation has the power to redefine the human experience.
 It will open new chapters of sociology, ecology, economics, architecture, and urban planning.
 VTOL networks will affect our rooftops, our wallets, local wildlife, climate, and our connectivity to others.

 ## 8.0 Risks and Potential Issues

-### Struggles of Public Transit
+### 8.0.1 Struggles of Public Transit

 Consider the top reasons why respondents avoided public transit in a [2019 Opinion Survey of Transit in San Diego, California, U.S.A.](https://www.sandag.org/uploads/publicationid/publicationid_4649_27278.pdf):
 > - System not complete enough/not in my area/can't reach destination